junxit/us-congress-bills-114/metadata.md

 - 2015-10-06 — Introduced in Senate
 - 2015-10-06 — Read twice and referred to the Committee on Environment and Public Works. (text of measure as introduced: CR S7161)
+- 2016-01-20 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2016-02-24 — Committee on Environment and Public Works.
+Reported by Senator Inhofe without amendment.
+With written report No. 114-213.
+- 2016-02-24 — Committee on Environment and Public Works.
+Reported by Senator Inhofe without amendment.
+With written report No. 114-213.
+- 2016-02-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 374.